rbejar/Focalize.js/README.md

 Dual licensed under the MIT or GPL Version 2 licenses.

 ## Images for the simple city style
 All of them are public domain, downloaded from <http://www.openclipart.org>.
-Of course I have made a number of minor changes on some of them.
+Of course I have made a number of minor, a few not-so-minor, changes on them.
 If you created some of these images and want your name here, contact me.